 Why is ENERGY STAR Good for Your Business and Customers?

-With energy costs and global warming top-of-mind for consumers, it is important for many businesses to offer high quality, energy efficient products.
-Manufacturers are increasing their offering of ENERGY STAR qualified products and utilities and energy efficiency program sponsors across the country are educating consumers and offering incentives for energy efficient products.
+With energy costs and global warming top-or-mind for customers, it is becoming increasingly important for businesses to offer high-quality, energy-efficient products.
+Manufacturers are offering more and more ENEREGY STAR certified products and utilities and energy-efficient program sponsors across the country are educating consumers and offering incentives for energy-efficient products.
 The growing ENERGY STAR market is a clear business opportunity for showrooms.

-Similarly, quality guidelines exist for other ENERGY STAR qualified products, such as ceiling fans, ventilating fans, and compact fluorescent light (CFL) bulbs.
-The quality controls help provide customer satisfaction and build customer loyalty, while the well-recognized ENERGY STAR mark brings third-party government-backed credibility to your products and company, establishing you as a leader in the sale of energy-efficient products.
+There are ENERGY STAR specifications for several product categories offered at ALA-member showrooms, such as light bulbs, lighting fixtures, decorative light strings, ceiling fans, and ventilating fans.
+In addition to saving customers money by reducing their energy bills, ENERGY STAR performance requirements help provide customer satisfction and build customer loyalty, while the well-recognized ENERGYSTAR mark brings third-party government-backed credibility to your products and company, establishing you as a leader in the sale of energy-efficient products.

-In addition, sales and profits can be increased because the energy savings and quality of ENERGY STAR qualified products merit higher price points than standard products.
+In addition, sales and profits can be increased because the energy savings and quality of ENERGY STAR certified products merit higher price points than standard products.
 Case studies have been developed for a sample of showrooms that have seen success with ENERGY STAR.
-To learn more about these success stories visit the business-to-business ENERGY STAR case studies.
+To learn more about these success stories visit the business-to-business ENERGY STAR case studies here.

 Benefits of Becoming an ENERGY STAR Partner Showroom:

-- Increase monthly/annual sales volume and earn higher profits
+- Potential to increase monthly/annual sales volume and earn higher profits

 - Benefit from ENERGY STAR's national, regional, and local marketing efforts